 Simple politeness is the first knock on any door, and Teena had yet to open the door.
-She felt at sea (or at snow, but that didn't sound like the same thing) with these country ways, with shoes blowing right off her feet, with fast food available in the middle of nowhere, and here, right inside the door, a thing that looked like a torpedo or a cigar, noisy as all get out, but blowing air, though, hot, fresh, country air right up against her legs and under the skirt that came only to mid-thigh although it had been on sale, only $89.95 and down from she couldn't remember, possibly thousands and thousands of dollars.
+She felt at sea (or at snow, but that didn't sound like the same thing) with these country ways, with shoes blowing right off her feet, with fast food available in the middle of nowhere, and here, right inside the door, a thing looking like a torpedo or a cigar, noisy as all get out, but blowing air, though, hot, fresh, country air right up against her legs and under the skirt coming only to mid-thigh although it had been on sale, only $89.95 and down from she couldn't remember, possibly thousands and thousands of dollars.

-It occurred to Teena that this whooshing tube with its hot exhaust would make for the most wonderful fuck, not exactly possible, but then, what's an imagination for?
+It occurred to Teena, this whooshing tube with its hot exhaust would make for the most wonderful fuck, not exactly possible, but then, what's an imagination for?
 Hot air, yes—Blow me, came to mind, then left quickly—blasting every obscene grain of frigid chill out of her body.
 The room was warm, very warm.
-Teena noticed, too, that it was a room and small at that, more like a business room with a desk and computer terminal and printer and telephone.
+Teena noticed, too, it was a room and small at that, more like a business room with a desk and computer terminal and printer and telephone.
 Something as might be expected began to crack within a whole batch of fanciful images—Steve in robe, slippers, and ascot; a comely maid in slacks and blazer showing her the bath, the heated toilet seat, and the walk-in shower with shower nozzles going from floor to ceiling; a theater with multiple wall screens of digital perfection and Surround Sound™; perhaps a brace of Corgis tended by a valet in tails wearing latex gloves.

 Another door, though.
 The dream had not yet ended.
 She opened it and found herself in a huge room colder than the cold outside and filled, there to her left, with hanging carcasses of big animals.
 Steaks, Teena thought.
 Dead steaks.
 Unusual enough.
-Teena, however, could still find romance in thinking that love, real love, could begin not only in the Board of Trade downtown where she worked and where she'd met Steve and where he'd told her he'd been dreaming about her for years, about the very sheen of her skin, her dark hair, her blue eyes, her hips that made him want to buy every chair she'd ever sat on—it could also begin, if you were bold enough, perhaps reckless enough, in death and evisceration.
+Teena, however, could still find romance in thinking love, real love, could begin not only in the Board of Trade downtown where she worked and where she'd met Steve and where he'd told her he'd been dreaming about her for years, about the very sheen of her skin, her dark hair, her blue eyes, her hips making him want to buy every chair she'd ever sat on—it could also begin, if you were bold enough, perhaps reckless enough, in death and evisceration.
 Teena had that now in front of her, and she felt a warm feeling in her crotch and her butt (even discounting the portable heater she wasn't, still, all that far from) as liberating images floated through her mind.

 That wasn't all to the room, however, because from the center to the wall on the far right—Steve in the center of the room right there (thank God, she thought) with two Hispanic women, the three of them wearing white dusters—she saw tables, the kind of folding tables she'd eaten many a meal on in churches and in college, and the sort she'd registered at for conferences and conventions with folders of useful information being given to her along with name badges she could string around her neck.
-On each table then another carcass though nothing suggestive of chops or roasts or prime ribs: human carcasses, bodies, human bodies, none of which were moving, so the thought that Steve might be... that he could be into... that in the name of all that was holy that didn't include spreading her legs, this grandiose hunk could be involved in necrophilia or necrolalia or necroblogging or any of the other fanciful packages death wrote itself into, that all began to wobble a number of concepts never covered in even her elective courses and certainly not her idle thoughts.
+On each table then another carcass though nothing suggestive of chops or roasts or prime ribs: human carcasses, bodies, human bodies, none of which were moving, so the thought Steve might be... that he could be into... in the name of all that was holy that didn't include spreading her legs, this grandiose hunk could be involved in necrophilia or necrolalia or necroblogging or any of the other fanciful packages death wrote itself into, that all began to wobble a number of concepts never covered in even her elective courses and certainly not her idle thoughts.
 Her Steve?
-Technically, of course, Steve was not hers yet, but it was not hard to imagine that all this flesh in front of her could well involve a truly monumental cash flow.
+Technically, of course, Steve was not hers yet, but it was not hard to imagine all this flesh in front of her could well involve a truly monumental cash flow.

 Bodies.
 Not even Teena's near-death walk in the winter world could fabricate this scene, complete with Hispanic women in white coats washing down these corpses, some of whom looked freshly dead while others didn't, though Teena confessed to herself a total ignorance of anything like the stale dead or the too-long dead.
 As an occasional vegetarian, though, with lobster permitted, Teena felt herself surrounded by altogether too much meat.